swiftlang/swift/docs/SIL.rst

 SILGen
 ~~~~~~

-SILGen produces "raw" SIL by walking a type-checked Swift AST.
+SILGen produces *raw SIL* by walking a type-checked Swift AST.
 The form of SIL
 emitted by SILGen has the following properties:

 - Variables are represented by loading and storing mutable memory locations